 Data cleansing techniques are available on the market precisely to deal with such problems.
 The company must make sure its big data has a proper model.
 They must also identify unwanted data and place them in the purging automation system before the data collection process.

 Data security and integrity create yet another big data-related problem faced by many organizations.
 The presence of a large number of channels and interconnecting nodes may put the data at high risk.
 Hackers with sophisticated tools can take advantage of a vulnerability in the system.

 Also, the nature of data can result in huge losses, even from a minor mistake.
-Organizations must stringently adhere to best security practices and incorporate data security tools in the data handling systems.
+Organizations must stringently adhere to best security practices and incorporate data security tools, including automated pen-testing tools, in the data handling systems.